 That would be us!
 Click here to read the full text of the official Provider Bulletin.
 Unlike in New York, it is not clear at this time what if any proof of having CLL or other qualifying condition will be needed to be vaccinated.,

-This is great news for all CLL patients under 65 in the Empire, Prairie, and Golden State, though getting an appointment is not always easy.
-We will never know what role your letter writing campaign and our official efforts with the governors made in these decisions but we are proud to have worked with others in pushing these positive changes for the better over the finish line.
+This is good news for all CLL patients in most of the country, though getting an appointment is not always easy.
+We will never know what role your letter writing campaign of 4,000 plus letters and our official efforts with the governors and the Biden Taskforce made in these decisions but we are proud to have worked with others in pushing these positive changes for the better over the finish line.